LogoFerriteCustom

 Supply and sourcing postureNeeds explicit upstream monitoring because U.S. strontium net import reliance remains 100% (USGS 2026).Commonly sourced in similar ferrite chain; still needs dual-source controls.Ferrite reduces rare-earth exposure but does not remove upstream material risk.

-2025 disruption and substitution boundaryUSGS 2026 reports global strontium-carbonate disruption in 2025 (reduced output in China, port explosion in Iran, and fire damage in Mexico).USGS 2026 states barium can substitute in ceramic ferrite magnets, but barium composites have reduced maximum operating temperature vs strontium composites.Chemistry switching is not neutral; tie substitution to both temperature envelope and continuity-risk controls.
+2025 disruption and substitution boundaryUSGS 2026: U.S. celestite imports moved from 29 t (2024) to 8,100 t (2025), while Mexico mine output fell from 819,000 t to 20,000 t and global strontium-carbonate supply was disrupted.USGS 2026 states barium can substitute in ceramic ferrite magnets, but barium composites have reduced maximum operating temperature vs strontium composites.Chemistry switching is not neutral; tie substitution to both temperature envelope and continuity-risk controls.

 If team keeps chemistry undecidedQualification windows become ambiguous and schedule risk rises.RFQ comparisons can collapse into non-comparable supplier claims.Set a chemistry decision gate before tooling lock and before final RFQ award.